Skip to content

 London · UK-wide · W1S 2XP Reg 1174956 Registered charity Official website Charity Commission register

-RAISE YOUR HANDS is a registered charity (no. 1174956) working in community across the United Kingdom.
+Raise Your Hands is a registered charity (no. 1174956) working in children & youth across the United Kingdom.
 Its latest Charity Commission filing directs 76% of spending to charitable activities, holding roughly 9 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈36% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: RAISE YOUR HANDS scores 83 out of 100 (3 stars).
+In short: RAISE YOUR HANDS scores 74 out of 100 (3 stars).
 76% average program spend (3-year average).
-Filings are up to date with no major concerns.
+Review the pillar breakdown below.

-RAISE YOUR HANDS has a Clarity Score of 83 out of 100 on CharityCompare (3 stars, Good).
+Raise Your Hands has a Clarity Score of 74 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1174956.
 Status: Registered.
-Primary cause area: Community.
-Latest accounts year 2020: total income £281k, with 76% of expenditure on charitable activities.
+Primary cause area: Children & youth.
+Latest accounts year 2024: total income £962k, with 76% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 9 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .